single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Not all libraries publish their code in a suitable format for SystemJS consumption.
 In those cases, check https://github.com/esm-bundle for a SystemJS version of those libraries.
 Alternatively, you may use [SystemJS extras](https://github.com/systemjs/systemjs#extras) to support UMD bundles, which are often available.

 Another option for finding a suitable version of a library for your import map is to use the JSPM CDN, which provides precompiled SystemJS versions of every package on npm (example: https://system-cdn.jspm.io/npm:@material-ui/core@4.11.3/index.js).
 See https://jspm.org/docs/cdn for more info.
+You can generate an import map for your shared dependencies at https://generator.jspm.io/.

 An example of a shared-dependencies repo, along with a functioning CI process for it, can be found at https://github.com/polyglot-microfrontends/shared-dependencies.